Hydrology-IFH/roger/doc/_build/html/_sources/introduction/advanced-installation.rst.txt

       - When to use
     * - JAX
       - Linux, OSX, Windows
-      - To run 4x faster on CPU, and for GPU support
+      - To run 2x faster on CPU, and for GPU support
-    * - Roger Cython extensions
-      - Linux, OSX
-      - 20% speedup when using JAX
     * - MPI + mpi4py
       - Linux, OSX
       - To run in parallel
     * - mpi4jax
       - Linux, OSX
       - To run in parallel with JAX
-    * - PETSc + petsc4py
-      - Linux, OSX
-      - | Faster linear solver when using
-        | more than 10 processes (or GPUs)

 .. note::